Kluskus First Nation

-The Lhoosk'uz Dene Nation, formerly called the Kluskus First Nation (/ˈklʌskəs/ KLUS-kəs), is the band government of the Lhoosk’uz (from Lhooz 'white fish' and k’uz 'half/side of'), a Dakelh people whose main reserve located on the Chilcotin Plateau 130 km west of the city of Quesnel, British Columbia, Canada.
+Lhooskʼuz Dene Nation, formerly called Kluskus First Nation (/ˈklʌskəs/ KLUS-kəs), is the band government of the Lhooskʼuz (from Lhooz 'white fish' and kʼuz 'half/side of'), a Dakelh people whose main reserve is located near the Kluskus Lakes on the Chilcotin Plateau, 130 km west of the city of Quesnel, British Columbia, Canada.
 The First Nation is a member of the Carrier-Chilcotin Tribal Council, which includes both Tsilhqot'in and Carrier (Dakelh) communities (the Kluskus First Nation is Carrier).

 The Kluskus First Nation's offices are located in Quesnel.

 Indian Reserves

 There are several Indian Reserves under the administration of the Kluskus First Nation: